Learn the symptoms, types, treatments and management of this autoimmune disease.

 Living with MS

-Some lifestyle factors, like smoking, may worsen MS, while others may be protective.
+Some behaviors, such as smoking, may worsen the illness, while others may be protective.

-Finally, if you have MS, following up with your doctor regularly, taking prescribed medications and monitoring symptoms is crucial.
+Finally, if you have multiple sclerosis, following up with your doctor regularly, taking prescribed medications and monitoring symptoms is crucial.
 “Compliance with the treatment regimen is critical, just like with any other chronic disease management,” Kramer explained.